kasslent/clc-digital-skills/_lessons/module-1.1.md

 1. Open a new file and add in the basic HTML tags.
 1. Save file as **index.html**
 1. Open **index.html** in the browser.
 You won't see anything in the browser just yet!
 There's no content, just the HTML page structure.
 1. Add a relevant page title to the `<title><title>` tag.
-Save & refresh the browser.
+1. Save & refresh the browser.
 Where do you see it?

+*Pro tip!*
-**Pro tip!** Save all your projects in a common area.
+Save and organize all your projects in a common area.
 For example, have a folder called **"projects"** or **"sites"** and save all your individual projects in there.
 Your folder directory might look like this:

     projects
       --- personal-site